 BEWARE home remedies for scabies !!Posted: March 20, 2017

-Scabies are microscopic body lice that burrow into human skin causing both bites and severe itching – particularly at night.
-These insects also cause an allergic reaction that triggers skin tenderness and an hive-like rash and welts that mimic other skin disorders, like shingles.
+Scabies are microscopic body mites that burrow into human skin causing both bites and severe itching – particularly at night.
+These anthropoid insects (related to spiders) also cause an allergic reaction that triggers skin tenderness and an hive-like rash and welts that mimic other skin disorders, like shingles.

-Most rashes go away by themselves, but not scabies: the infestation of body lice will continue to worsen for a long time, hence its nickname, the seven-year-itch.
+Ordinary rashes go away by themselves, but not scabies: the infestation of tiny mites will continue to worsen for a long time, hence its old nickname, the seven-year-itch.

 BEWARE!
-Many internet sites irresponsibly hawk a lot of “holistic remedies” and “natural treatments” to cure scabies.
-Be-forewarned, these gimmicky over-the-counter solutions do not work!
+Many internet sites irresponsibly hawk a lot of “holistic remedies” and “natural treatments” that supposedly cure scabies.
+Be forewarned, these gimmicky over-the-counter solutions do not work!

 - anise seed oil